Open Enrollment 2025

 When Does Open Enrollment End?

-In the majority of states, open enrollment ends on December 15, 2023.
+In the majority of states, open enrollment ends on December 15, if you want to have coverage start on Jan 1st.
 After this date, it is only possible for persons to enroll or change plans if they qualify for a special enrollment period or live in a state with an extended enrollment period (listed above).

 Why Is There A Shorter Enrollment Period?